Boston Harbor Sunset

 Is It Expensive to Live in Boston?

-The cost of living in Boston is ridiculously high — in fact, it’s almost 50% higher than the national average.
+The cost of living in Boston is not as affordable as in some other cities in the US.
+In fact, it’s almost 50% higher than the national average.
 Apart from housing expenses, which are double the national average, you’ll also need a lot of money for utilities and healthcare (the latter is more than worth it as the city is home to some of the best hospitals in the country).
 However, whether living in Boston is achievable for you depends on your income.

 How Much Do You Need to Live Comfortably in Boston?

-Exactly how much you need to live comfortably in the City on the Hill depends on many factors, such as:
+Exactly how much you need to live comfortably in Boston depends on many factors, such as:

 • Whether you live alone, with a family, or with roommates,